prepare.blog

 Write the plan.
 Print the contact cards.
 Fill some water bottles.
 Schedule a drill within 30 days.
 That sequence — done this week — puts your family ahead of the majority of American households.

-You have the time right now.
+You’ve got the time right now.
 Use it.

 The Complete Prepper's Reference